ashioyajotham/Natural-Language-Processing/README.md

 ## [GPT (Generative Pre-trained Transformer)](https://github.com/openai/gpt-2)
 * `GPT` is a large-scale transformer-based language model with 175 billion parameters.
 GPT-2 is a scaled version of this model with 1.5 billion parameters.
 * It was introduced through the paper [Language Models are Unsupervised Multitask Learners](https://d4mucfpksywv.cloudfront.net/better-language-models/language-models.pdf) in 2019 by Alec Radford, Jeffrey Wu, Rewon Child, David Luan, Dario Amodei and Ilya Sutskever

-## NLTK (Natural Language Toolkit)
-* `NLTK` is a leading platform for building Python programs to work with human language data.
-It provides easy-to-use interfaces to over 50 corpora and lexical resources such as WordNet, along with a suite of text processing libraries for classification, tokenization, stemming, tagging, parsing, and semantic reasoning, wrappers for industrial-strength NLP libraries.
-* It was introduced through the paper [NLTK: the natural language toolkit](https://www.aclweb.org/anthology/J03-4003.pdf) in 2004 by Steven Bird, Edward Loper and Ewan Klein

 ## [Langchain](https://github.com/ashioyajotham/Natural-Language-Processing/tree/main/LangChain#langchain)
 * An open source framework for building LLM-powered apps.